 Climb the Steps of the Eiffel Tower

 It goes without saying that the Eiffel Tower cannot be missed on a trip to Paris.
 Kara looked forward to this the most so we made it the very first thing we did.
-Both of our kids, aged 8 and 9 at the time, climbed all 600+ steps to the second level.
+Both of our kids climbed all 600+ steps to the second level.
 For them, climbing the steps was more fun than waiting in long lines in order to take the elevator.
-We met Kathy and Valerie on the second level and from here we had the best views over Paris.
+We met Kathy and Valerie (our Moms) on the second level and from here we had the best views over Paris.

 Have a Picnic in Front of the Eiffel Tower

 Tim and I did this on our first trip to Paris and absolutely loved it.
 Rue Cler is a market street in Paris just a few blocks away from the Eiffel Tower.
 Here you can assemble a lunch of bread, cheese, fruit, chocolate and wine (don’t forget the bottle opener!), find a picnic bench or patch of grass in Champs du Mars, and have a picnic with one of the best views in the world.
 Going from shop to shop on Rue Cler is a lot of fun and the lunch may be one of your favorite memories during a visit to Paris with kids.

 Go on a Scavenger Hunt in Musee d’Orsay

 The Musee d’Orsay is my favorite art museum in the world.
 There is just no comparison.
 The impressionist artwork is beautiful but seeing it in the setting of a renovated train depot is what makes this place special.